daniel-morris/moneybox-withdrawal/README.md

 * Decision not to add new interfaces, as I didn't have access to your container and assume that this is part of a bigger solution, to be tested within.
 * Decision to change the calculation for the "Withdrawn" property when Withdrawing from an Account, I feel the amount withdrawn should increase not decrease.
 I did this with the assumption that "Withdrawn" is the amount currently withdrawn, rather than the remaining limit that could be withdrawn.
 * Decision to change the order of the logic within TransferMoney.Execute, such that if a transfer would fail due to the PaidIn limit on the "to account", the "from account user" wouldn't get a low funds notification.
 As no funds from the "from account" would have actually been withdrawn, in the failed transfer attempt.
-* I feel that if there is logic in the Domain objects, then they should also be tested with unit tests.
+* I feel that when there is logic in the Domain objects, then this should also be tested with unit tests.
 This is good for regression reasons and also to be careful and accurate, due to this code handling peoples money.
-I missed these due to lack of time.
+I missed these due to lack of time and feel that for this test, I've demonstrated testing abilities on the Features.
 * An alternative way of solving this, would be to have a folder of Validators, that would do the validation work.
 These would be injected into the Features, shared between them and tested separately.
 As a result adding new features could be quicker.
+In reality, it's pretty similar however, having too many dependencies injected for everything can complicate matters and make it more difficult to debug.
 * I decided to keep my solution simple and clean, opting for readability and maintainability.

+Thank you for taking the time to review my submission.